Resources for behavioral health providers

 • Evaluate variation in provider payments by comparing actual payment rates to comparison benchmark rates.

-HCA, in partnership with Milliman, released a provider cost and wage survey to gather specific information and feedback from a wide range of providers.
-The information collected through the survey, along with other data sources, will be used to refine the comparison rates developed in phase 1 of this project.
-The survey is now closed.
+HCA and Milliman are releasing a provider cost and wage survey to gather specific information and feedback from a wide range of providers.
+The information you and other providers submit through the survey, along with other data sources, will be used to refine the comparison rates developed in phase 1 and 2 of this project, as well as inform rates for services not previously covered.
+Your input will provide important insights into behavioral health provider costs and wage.